laminas/laminas-coding-standard/docs/book/v2/intro.md

 ## Development

+> ### New Rules or Sniffs
+>
-> **New rules or Sniffs may not be introduced in minor or bugfix releases and should always be based on the develop branch and queued for the next major release, unless considered a bugfix for existing rules.**
+> New rules or Sniffs may not be introduced in minor or bugfix releases and
+> should always be based on the develop branch and queued for the next major
+> release, unless considered a bugfix for existing rules.

 If you want to test changes against Laminas components or your own projects, install your forked laminas-coding-standard globally with composer: